javalabsfs/javalabsfs.github.io/index.markdown

 ---

-<small>(This tutorial was provided for previous classes by Eric DeMattos.</small>
+[^1]: This tutorial was provided for previous classes by Eric DeMattos.

-<small>It was modified by Miriam Segiet and Klara Lennermann.</small>
+It was modified by Miriam Segiet and Klara Lennermann.

-<small>It was modified in October 2024 by Aida Rostami and MH.</small>
+It was modified in October 2024 by Aida Rostami and MH.

-<small>This webbook was created in October 2025 by MH with the help of Guy Rosenberg.)</small>
+This webbook was created in October 2025 by MH with the help of Guy Rosenberg.